Euro slides to fresh 4-month low on Greek concerns

 The U.S. reports sent the dollar to a session high against the yen at 80.33 yen.
 The dollar last traded at 80.25 yen, up 0.5 percent, well above a 2-1/2-month low hit last week.

-The dollar index .DXY rose to a four-month high and was last up 0.8 percent at 81.242.
+The dollar index rose to a four-month high and was last up 0.8 percent at 81.242.

 Fund flows data from U.S. custody bank BNY Mellon on Tuesday showed the dollar was the currency most in demand among institutional investors for a seventh straight session.
 The data also indicated there has been a pick-up in net selling of the euro.